joereynolds/the-check-republic/README.md

 # check-republic (WIP - Doesn't work yet)

-`check-republic` is a system monitoring notification service.
-Currently it uses notify-send as its backend to display warnings to the user about potential issues.
+`check-republic` is a system monitoring notification service for X11 (If you don't know what X11, you're probably already using it).
+It uses notify-send as its backend to display warnings to the user about potential issues.

 Checks live under `~/.config/check-republic/checks`.
 Each check has a directory containing the check itself and a configuration file for that check.